Chair: Joan Eckerson

 In depth study of special topics pursued independently or in small groups under the direction of a faculty mentor.
 May be repeated to a limit of four credits.
 P: Jr. stdg.; EXS major; IC.

 EXS 497.
 Directed Independent Research.
 0-4 credits.
 FA, OD, SP

 Designed to provide students with the knowledge and skills necessary for conducting research in Exercise Science including review of literature, study design, subject recruitment, data collection, statistical analysis, and manuscript and/or poster presentation.
 Students may be required to complete university training in research ethics and education, and HIPAA requirements.
 May be repeated to a limit of 4 credits.
 P: Jr. stdg; EXS Major; or IC.

 EXS 534.
 Neuromechanics of Human Movement.
 3 credits.
 FA, SP

 This course integrates neurophysiology, physics, and biomechanics to explore how the nervous systems controls the actions of skeletal muscles to produce human movement.
-P: PHY 201, PHY 205, EXS 331; Instructor consent.
+P: PHY 201, PHY 205, EXS 331; or IC.

 EXS 535.
 Applied Immunology.
 3 credits.
 OD